Planning

 Technical assessments

-Our technical specialists are preparing to undertake the required environmental assessments outlined in the Eastern Hub Firming Battery and Hillview Solar Farm SEARs.
+Our technical specialists are completing environmental assessments as outlined in the Eastern Hub Firming Battery, Hillview Solar Farm and Hillview Wind Farm SEARs.

-The Eastern Hub Firming Battery and Hillview Solar Farm EIS will address:
+The Eastern Hub Firming Battery, Hillview Solar Farm and Hillview Wind Farm EISs will address:

 • Biodiversity impacts, including impacts to species and ecosystems